supasuge/GrizzCTF2024-Official/Crypto/Curvy_Repeat/solution/writeup.md

 # Curvy repeat (500 Points)
 - *Difficulty*: Hard

 This solution exploits the vulnerability of nonce reuse in ECDSA signatures.
-Given two signatures with the same nonce, one can recover the private key and decrypt an encrypted message.
+Given two signatures with the same nonce, one can easily recover the private key and decrypt the encrypted message shown in this challenge.

 ### Mathematical Notation